Compactifications of character varieties and skein relations on conformal blocks: Introduction

+A relationship between $\mathcal{X}(F_g, G)$ and $M_C(G)$ for $C$ a smooth curve is studied by Florentino in \cite{F}, in relation to Schottky normalization of vector bundles on curves.
+We do not know if our realization of $\mathcal{X}(F_g, G)$ as a dense open subset of $M_{C_{\Gamma}}(G)$ for singular curves is in any sense a degeneration of Florentino's map, but it would be interesting to determine if a relationship between these constructions exists.
+It also remains to relate the spaces $B_{C, \vec{p}}(G)$ to other ''universal" spaces of principal bundles, for example the space constructed by Bhosle, Biswas, and Hurtubise, \cite{BBH} in the type $A$ case.

-The proof of Theorem \ref{strattheorem} constitutes part of an analysis of the face poset of the phylogenetic statistical polytopes studied in \cite{BBKM}, \cite{BW}, and \cite{Bu}.
+The proof of Theorem \ref{strattheorem} constitutes part of an analysis of the face poset of the phylogenetic statistical polytopes (or rather the ''spin diagram polytope") studied in \cite{BBKM}, \cite{BW}, and \cite{Bu}.
 Each of these polytopes provides a combinatorial model for the spaces we study, so a full description of this poset would be interesting for phylogenetics, the character varieties, and the combinatorics of spin diagrams.
 These polytopes also have generalizations for other groups, see \cite{KM}, \cite{M10}.